Adlink-ROS/neuron_library_example/gpio_example/README.md

 ros2 run nsdk_example_gpio gpio_server
 ```
 2. Executor `gpio_client` calls a request to the `gpio_server`, and in the request contains 2 or 3 parameters.
-  - Run the gpio_server of this package by using.
+  - Run the gpio_client of this package by using.
 ```bash
 # Set input to GPIO pin
 ros2 run nsdk_example_gpio gpio_client I <gpio_num>